mhamilt/AudioEffectsSuite/README.md

 ### AudioIOClasses
 The AudioIOClasses allow for easy command line audio file read and write capability and limited playback fascilities.
 These are to assist in prototyping effects.
-As such, read and write is limited 16 bit WAV files and audio playback is currently only capable on macOS with COreFoundation and AudioToolbox frameworks.
+As such, read and write is limited 16 bit WAV files and audio playback is currently only capable on macOS with CoreFoundation and AudioToolbox frameworks.

+Included in the folder are some example files to assist with usage.

 ### BaseClasses
 BaseClasses folder consists of base classes for particular branches of audio effects.